Review – Final Fantasy Crystal Chronicles My Life as a King of the Jews

 Some games are hard to put down.
 Often this is because a game is great fun, but entertainment isn’t always the force that drives us to keep playing.
 Sometimes we continue gaming because of a lack of clearly defined beginnings and endings; we don’t know when or where to stop so we just keep on going.
 Oddly enough, games that break play into nearly infinite tiny rounds deliver the same psychological effect as games that have no levels nor turns.

 Will Wright and Sid Meier are experts at creating addictive gameplay through this method.
 Both Pirates! and Sims lack any clear level progression, while Civilization cuts up play time into such minute turns that each feel too short to be considered optimal stopping points.
-“Just one more turn!” is a cry familiar to anyone who has fallen victim to Meier’s brilliant design. → Read the rest
+“Just one more turn!” is a cry familiar to anyone who has fallen victim to Meier’s brilliant design. → Up to 6 billion readers.

 Ten years without a new genre